ROCm/rocm-install-on-linux/docs/install/post-install.rst

 Post-installation instructions
 *************************************************************************

-1. Configure the system linker.
+After installing ROCm, follow these steps to finalize and validate the installation.

-   Instruct the system linker where to find shared objects (``.so`` files) for ROCm applications.
+1. Configure the system linker by indicating where to find the shared objects (``.so`` files) for the ROCm applications.

    .. code-block:: bash